ashwinvis/phd-thesis/chapter_00_3_budget.md

   mode decomposition of the primitive variables $\bf U$.
 - Take the expressions for the transfer terms, $T_K$ and $T_P$ (@eq:TK and
   @eq:TP), and expand the primitive variables $\bf U$ using the decomposition calculated in the previous step.
-The result be a linear combination of
+The result is a linear combination of
   $B^{(0)}, B^{(+)}$ and $B^{(-)}$, the normal modes as shown in @eq:decomp_tensor_u and @eq:decomp_tensor_eta.
 - Compute the transfer terms using the expanded expression for primitive variables term-by-term.
-Note that some of the multiplication can be done in spectral space, and where derivatives are involved a couple of FFT and inverse FFT would have to be used.
+While few terms can be computed in spectral space ($C_K, C_P$), where derivatives are involved ($T_K, T_P$) a couple of FFT and inverse FFT would have to be used.
 - Classify the expanded transfer terms into four groups based on the kind of normal modes they are product of: $T_{VVV}, T_{VVW}, T_{VWW}$ and $T_{WWW}$.
   It is classified such that $V$ represent the potential vorticity mode